 The intention of the policy is to ensure that sensitive areas such as housing are 'buffered' from industrial activities having potential significant adverse effects.
-This is achieved through buffers between general industrial activity and more sensitive environments; these are principally applied through locating those industrial zones associated with only a moderate level of environmental effects, between 'sensitive' environments (such as residential areas), and the least sensitive industrial environments (such as the B5 (General Industrial) zone).
-However, other buffers (such as roads) may also adequately address environmental effects arising from an industrial activity.
+This is achieved through buffers between general industrial activity and more sensitive environments; these are principally applied through locating those industrial zones associated with only a moderate level of environmental effects, between 'sensitive' environments (such as residential areas), and the least sensitive industrial environments (such as roads) may also adequately address environmental effects arising from an industrial activity.
 (Refer also policy 12.7.5 Buffers)

 Irrespective of location, industrial activities are often associated with significant adverse effects, such as higher noise emission, lower amenity levels, discharges to air and water, and risks associated with the storage and use of hazardous substances.
-These attributes often cause industrial activities to be incompatible with many other activities that seek a higher level of amenity and it is therefore appropriate that they be substantially confined to particular industrial environments.
-Furthermore the design and location of industrial access points to the classified road network needs to be appropriate in terms of the function and role of particular roads as set out in the hierarchy of roads (refer Policy 7.2.1).
+These attributes often cause industrial activities to be incompatible with many other activities that seek a higher level of amenity and it is therefore appropriate that they be substantially confined to particular industrial activities to be incompatible with many other activities that seek a higher level of classified road network needs to be appropriate in terms of the function and role of particular roads as set out in the hierarchy of roads (refer Policy 7.2.1).
 However, Part (c) of this policy recognises that some industrial activity may be appropriate outside of these environments but require assessment in terms of their adverse effects; such effects may impact locally whereas others may be received beyond the immediate environment.
-The latter effects are labelled 'strategic', indicating that they may be received at a community-wide or city-wide level, or that they may impact upon physical or natural systems, such as the road network.
+The latter effects are labelled 'strategic', indicating that they may be received at a community-wide or city-wide level, or that they may be received at a community-wide or city-wide level, or that they may be received at a community-wide or city-wide level, or that they may impact upon physical or natural systems, such as the road network.